 If the answer is yes, after you’re done figuring out which of your cardigans spark joy, do yourself a favor and try this:

 - Set a timer for 10 minutes.
 Jot down as many pieces of mental clutter as you can in that time.
 Be sure to include the oft-recurring, nagging thoughts that you think “make no sense.”

-- Walk away from the list for 24-48 hours.
-Then set a time for 1 minute and add any items to the list that didn’t make the cut the first time.
+- Walk away from the list for 24 – 48 hours.
+Then, set a timer for 1 minute and add any items to the list that didn’t make the cut the first time.

 - When you’re ready, 3 one item at a time, figure out a resolution.

 - Take the action you need to take to clear out your mental clutter, one item at a time.

 If you owe money, consider apologizing for the hold up and making a plan to pay it back.
 If you shafted someone on a tip, consider finding them and giving them money.
 If you can’t find them, maybe consider becoming a more generous tipper moving forward.
 If you did or said something you wish you hadn’t, consider owning it, apologizing for it, and asking if there’s anything you can do to make things right.